-One part of this project is to reconstruct primitive elvish using drawingon Quenya, Telerin and even Old Sindarin.
+One part of this project is to reconstruct Primitive Elvish drawing on Quenya, Telerin and even Old Sindarin.
 We have much more material of Quenya but Telerin gives us some better understanding of the sounds of Primitive Elvish.
 This reconstruction will then be the basis for a reconstruction of a version of primitive orcish which enables us to use Primitive Elvish words and elvish roots for the Black Speech.

 2. Orcish and the Black Speech

-Because of this there is only a clear demarcation between the Black Speech and Orcish in theory.
+Because of this there is only a theoretical clear demarcation between the Black Speech and Orcish.
 In practice they constitute a continuum.
-This continuum can be divided logically into Pure Black Speech in one end and pure orcish in the other.
+This continuum can be divided logically into Pure Black Speech in one end and Pure Orcish in the other.
 Orcish, of course, in contrast to the Black Speech never was a coherent language but a complex multitude of several dialects.